akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

   ]
 }</code></pre>

-The root value specifies the enrty definition name.
-Every definition may point to other ones, there should not be circular references though.
+The `root` value `"Root"` specifies the `name` of the definition to entry.
+Every definition consists of a list of properties that may point to other definitions.There should not be circular references though.

-Every property must have the <code>Type</code> value not empty.
-If the type is <code>array</code> or <code>object</code> then the <code>pattern</code> should be mandatory filled and reference to the definition in the file.
-For all the other types the default values are usually predefined.

-A property may have also a list of settings like <code>minValue</code> or <code>maxSpaceCount</code>.
-Apart of that, the <code>failure</code> object describes  probabilities of happening a specific failure.
-In this way you can easily control inconsitent data and their nature.
+There are some attributes, like the `name` and `type`, that should be mandatory filled.
+For arrays and objects, and in some other cases, the `pattern` is also required.
+More information can be found on the project repository on <a href="https://github.com/akovanev/DataGenerator">GitHub</a>.

+The code below shows the entire process.
+<pre><code class="language-cs">var dg = new DG();
+DataScheme scheme = dg.GetFromFile("data.json");
+string output = dg.GenerateJson(scheme);
+dg.SaveToFile("data.out.json", output);
+</code></pre>

-The result should look similar to the the screenshot taken from the <a href="https://github.com/akovanev/DataGenerator/">JSON Editor Online</a> tool.
+The result should be similar as on my screenshot taken from the <a href="https://github.com/akovanev/DataGenerator/">JSON Editor Online</a> tool.

 <img src="/public/datagen.png">